 - Fantasizing

-- Reach out- It’s vital to call a sober friend, your sponsor, or your therapist and share what you’re experiencing.
-A sober friend or mental health professional will know how to help you stay grounded, so the chances of relapse decrease dramatically.
+- Reach out - Call a sober friend, your sponsor, or your therapist and share what you’re experiencing.
+A sober friend or mental health professional will help you stay grounded, so your chances of relapse decrease dramatically.

-- Be grateful- Think about everything sobriety has given you.
-Be grateful for the stability of sober life, and the healthy, sober people who support you.
-Be thankful for the many parts of your life that have improved since you’ve quit your harmful behaviors.
+- Be grateful - Think about everything sobriety has given you.
+Be grateful for the stability of a sober life and the healthy, sober people who support you.
+Be thankful for the many parts of your life that have improved since you quit your harmful behaviors.

 Avenues Recovery Can Help You Overcome Euphoric Recall

 If you or your loved one is a recovering addict experiencing euphoric recall, know that it’s normal.
-You’re not doing anything wrong- you’re simply experiencing one of the side effects of recovery.
-Be vigilant and aware so you can recognize the signs and use the tools you need to overcome them.
-Additionally, with time, the frequency and intensity of the euphoric recall will lessen, so hold tight.
+You’re not doing anything wrong; you’re simply experiencing one of the very common side effects of recovery.
+Be vigilant so you can recognize the signs and use the tools you need to overcome them.
+With time, the frequency and intensity of the euphoric recall will lessen, so hold tight.

 Whatever stage of addiction or recovery you are at, you’re always welcome to join one of our Avenues Recovery rehabs to find the professionals, support, and assistance you need to remain on the path of sobriety.
-Our expert staff have helped over 40,000 individuals with addictions, and they can help you too.
-At Avenues we provide ongoing support to our clients after they have finished rehab, with our fantastic alumni program that dramatically increases the chances of staying sober.
-Contact us today to join our vibrant recovery community, and to stay sober and strong.
+Our expert staff have helped over 40,000 individuals with addictions, and we can help you too.
+At Avenues, we provide ongoing support to our clients after they have finished rehab, with our fantastic alumni program that dramatically increases the chances of staying sober.
+Contact us today to join our vibrant recovery community and get sober for good.